 Cromer & District on Film and Video

-Several months ago a lot of Cromer folk embarked on a project to commemorate 75 years on from VE Day, 8th May 1945.
+In 2020 a lot of Cromer folk embarked on a project to commemorate 75 years on from VE Day, 8th May 1945.
 Part of the plan was to create a river of poppies from one of the windows of the church.
 We were asked to keep a video record of the making of the thousands of poppies.
-As we all know the plan can't come to fruition this year but will be completed in 2021; here's the story so far.
+Because of the pandemic, the plan didn't come to fruition until 2022 and the weeping window was put in place for the weekend of the Platinum Jubilee, 2nd-5th June.
 It's introduced by extracts from the video "Cromer in the Second World War".

 The stories of the north Norfolk towns over the last 1,000 years have been built largely around their fishing communities.This video brings together what we know of those stories, as the 'Crabs' of Cromer and the 'Shannocks' of Sheringham earned their living from the sea.
 Run time 67 minutes.
 If you'd like to watch it on your TV, go to your Youtube channel and search for 'Poppyland Publishing'.